okeith12/ambecade/README.md

   with the bitmap font.
 Pure game logic, unit-tested; **fire** restarts after a win or loss.
 - **Firefly Catch** — slide the jar to catch fireflies falling from random spots; miss and lose a life.
 Seeded RNG, unit-tested; **fire** restarts.
-- **Clock** — a big HH:MM and date, set over WiFi/NTP.
-Put your network in the gitignored `src/secrets.h`; without it the clock shows a placeholder.
+- **Clock** — a big HH:MM and date, set over WiFi/NTP, without it the clock shows a placeholder.

 ### Test